- Home Improvement

 What Size Air Conditioner Do You Need?

 When designing an HVAC system, the first question that needs to be answered is how many tons of air conditioning does the house need?
-Of course other questions must be answered to get the answer to this but all of those are to accomplish one thing...determining the size of the A/C unit.
-Your HVAC system design starts here.
+Of course other questions must be answered, but first, you need to determine the optimal size of the A/C unit.

-This hub will talk about HVAC system design in the context of building a new home, however, the principles of the information here are applicable to older homes too.
-The major difference is that you will not likely change all of your ductwork when replacing an old system with a new system.
-In many cases, you will adapt to the existing ductwork and though this can limit the performance of your new system in some cases, it's just not sensible to rip apart your entire home to update your ductwork to fit a modern system; particularly in a two story home.
+In this article we'll discuss HVAC system design in the context of building a new home.
+However, the principles of the information here are applicable to older homes, too.
+The major difference is that you will not likely change all of your ductwork when replacing an old system.
+In many cases, you will adapt to the existing ductwork for the new unit, and though this can limit the performance of your new system in some cases, it's just not sensible to rip apart your entire home to update your ductwork to fit a modern system, particularly in a two story home.

-Yes, the unfortunate truth is that in older homes, the ductwork was basic and meant only to direct air to different rooms.
-It wasn't really scientific because older homes that used gravity heat didn't have to concern themselves with air conditioning or static pressures because, well...they hadn't been invented or implemented yet.
+Yes, the unfortunate truth is that in older homes, the ductwork is often basic and meant only to direct air to different rooms.
+Older homes that used gravity heat didn't have to concern themselves with air conditioning or static pressures because, well, they hadn't been invented or implemented yet.

 Rule of Thumb When Sizing an Air Conditioner

 When the call is borderline on which size unit to use, always go with the smaller.
 A larger unit will cool the home faster but will not dehumidify the home properly.
 Dehumidification is very important when talking about air conditioning performance.